mustafas18/TeachingPlatform/README.md

 ![DDD](https://github.com//mustafas18/TeachingPlatform/blob/master/DesignDiagram.png?raw=true)

 To improve consistency and scalability, the repositories are segregated into *ReadRepository* and *Repository*.
-This segregation reduces merge conflicts while performing multiple operations with data. *ReadRepository* is used for reading operations, and *Repository* is for creating, updating, and deleting operations on database.
+This segregation reduces merge conflicts while performing multiple operations with data. *ReadRepository* is used for reading operations, while *Repository* is for creating, updating, and deleting operations on database.

 I encourage programmers to contribute.